Artists & Projects Directory

 The everyday behaviors in Holoscenes are being curated through a global, open-call for video submissions, which has generated 50 activities from nearly 30 countries, such as preparing ramen (Japan), picking grapes (St. Croix), and repairing fishing nets (Rwanda).
 The performers reenact choreographed versions of these behaviors in the aquarium, wearing pedestrian clothing (specifically designed for immersion in water) and handling iconic objects – a hose, a telephone, chopsticks – while adapting to their repeatedly flooding environment.

-Holoscenes is scheduled to premiere in October 2014 at Nuit Blanche Festival, Toronto, with subsequent installations in 2015 at Ringling Museum, Sarasota, and Yerba Buena Center for the Arts, San Francisco.
+Holoscenes is scheduled to premiere in October 2014 at Nuit Blanche Festival, Toronto, with subsequent installations in 2015 at Ringling Museum, Sarasota (spring), and Yerba Buena Center for the Arts, San Francisco (fall).

 - Holoscenes Press Reviews